akashnigam010/learnings/javascript/advanced-js.md

 - Bind method returns a function, store in a var
 - First argument of `present` function preset to 'formal'
 - The first argument of a bind method is a `this` variable.
+- Bind is used to
+	- preset a function.
+	- bind a method to a different object.

 **Call**